Dream Align Rewire

 The neuroscience behind Collier's teaching

-Collier's 'law of supply' maps precisely onto the Reticular Activating System: the brain does not create opportunity, it filters for it.
-Once the subconscious is impressed with a specific image of abundance, the RAS begins surfacing resources and connections that were always present but previously invisible.
-His insistence that mental images must be held with feeling to produce results is the somatic encoding principle in action - emotion is what converts mental rehearsal from passive fantasy into active neural rewiring.
+Collier's 'law of supply' maps precisely onto how your brain's attention filter works: the brain does not create opportunity, it filters for it.
+Once the subconscious is impressed with a specific image of abundance, that filter begins surfacing resources and connections that were always present but previously invisible.
+His insistence that mental images must be held with feeling to produce results points to something body-based - emotion is what converts mental rehearsal from passive fantasy into active change.
 Visualisation without embodied feeling is watching a movie from outside; it does not encode.
-Collier understood this before the neuroscience existed to confirm it.
+Collier understood this before the science existed to confirm it.

 The Works